sdc-china/IDA-doc/_posts/2018-02-04-tutorial-create-a-pipeline-for-continuous-deployment.md

      ![][pipeline_build]{:height="80%" width="80%"}

-  2. When the pipeline build is over, click the **build no.** link to see the whole report.
+  2. When the pipeline build is over, click the pipeline build result link to see the whole report.

      ![][pipeline_build_link]{:height="80%" width="80%"}